 Along with ring shots, macro lenses capture other details like flowers or architecture.
 You can even use them for portraits, like a shot of the bride’s eyelashes and makeup.

-Because getting up close creates a soft background, many macro shots are photographed at narrower apertures in order to get more of the ring in focus.
+Many macro shots are photographed at narrower apertures in order to get more of the ring in focus.
 That means an f/1.2 isn’t necessary.

-If you do pick up a brighter macro, however, you don’t have to use it for just macro.
+If you do pick up a brighter macro, you don’t have to use it for just macro.
 Many lenses allow you to switch off the close-up mode, then the lens shoots as a normal lens.

 Buying a bright macro that doubles as a portrait prime can help stretch the lens budget.